Top

 New York, NY 10011

 Known for his Requiem, the Messe ‘cum jubilo’ is Maurice Duruflé’s other major choral work.
 Dedicated to his wife, it is filled with love and joy, and is scored for orchestra and a chorus of 30 baritones in unison!
-We believe this is only the third time this gorgeous piece has ever been performed in New York with orchestra.
+We believe this is only the third time this exceptional piece has ever been performed in New York with orchestra.

 Monteverdi Vespers of 1610